dcouch440/volunteer-tracker/README.md

 ## `Testing`
 * This project was created using **test-driven development** (TDD).

-* To view the test suite, open PLACEHOLDER
+* To view the test suite, open the specs folder.

+* _spec.rb files hold the tests for things like classes.

+* _integration_spec.rb files hold the test for the user interface actions that take place during operations.

 * To run the test suite yourself and verify program functionality